Avia BH-29

-The Avia BH-29 was a trainer aircraft built in Czechoslovakia in 1927, in the hope of marketing it to both the Czechoslovakian Army, and to Czechoslovakian Airlines as a primary trainer.
+The Avia BH-29 was a trainer aircraft built in Czechoslovakia in 1927, in the hope of marketing it to the Czechoslovak Army, and to Czechoslovak Airlines as a primary trainer.
 It was an conventional design, an unequal-span biplane of wooden construction and with tailskid undercarriage.
 The pilot and instructor sat in tandem open cockpits.
 A more powerful version was built, powered by a 120 hp Walter NZ-120 radial engine.

 When no interest was shown in the aircraft domestically, Avia undertook a promotional tour where the aircraft was demonstrated in eighteen European countries, but this did not result in any sales either and only a few were built.